5 Distinct Types Of Corporate Culture: Exploring The Benefits And Drawbacks

 • Silos and lack of collaboration between teams.

-• Toxic or unethical behavior that goes unchecked.
+• Toxic or unethical behaviour goes unchecked.

 • Employee disengagement and lack of belonging.